wp-plugins/php-validator-lite/readme.txt

 Why not just run the PHP code, you say?
 Well, PHP is not a compiled language.
 It looks for functions during runtime.
 So if you have a segment of code not covered by your normal testing, and you have an undefined function in there, you will never know of the undefined function until it hits production when the particular conditions activating that particular code segment are met.
 This tool will prove especially useful during large scale refactoring.

+= Live Demo =

+**PHP Pseudo Compiler has a beautifully designed admin interface, which is feature-rich, user-friendly and functional.
+Please visit this fully operational [live demo site](http://demo.thulasidas.com/php-validator "Play with PHP Pseudo Compiler Pro") to see it in action, (and to check your code without installing it locally).**

 = Features =